scrtlabs/catalyst/docs/source/example-algos.rst

 This example aims to provide an easy way for users to learn how to collect data from any given exchange and select a subset of the available currency pairs for trading.
-You simply need to specify the exchange and the market (base_currency) that you want to focus on.
-You will then see how to create a universe of assets, and filter it based the market you desire.
+You simply need to specify the exchange and the market (quote_currency) that you want to focus on.
+You will then see how to create a universe of assets, and filter it based on the market you desire.

 The example prints out the closing price of all the pairs for a given